rogorido/sistercities/sistercities.md

 Doing so, we have a dataframe `eudata` with the data of the six countries.
 There are 13081 rows with 15 variables.

-Now we add some information: is the sister city in the same country?
+In order to analyze this data, we have to add some information: is the sister city in the same country?
 And following this: we create a column (`typecountry`) with a categorical variable with three values according to the fact of the sister city is in the same country, in a EU-country or in a non-EU-country.

-(I will not explain the details of these transformations.
-If you have interest, please look at one of the excellent handbooks about R which are around???)
+I will not explain the details of these transformations.
+If you want to know how to manipulate data in R, the best option nowadays is to use the package [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) created by [Hadley Wickham ](http://hadley.nz/), which is included in the metapackage `tidyverse` we have already loaded.
+You can find a good tutorial to using dplyr written by Nabeel Siddiqui.

 ```{R}
 eudata$samecountry <- ifelse(as.character(eudata$origincountry) == as.character(eudata$destination_countryLabel), "same", "different")